ai4castinghub/pho-hospitalization-forecast/model-output/README.md

 This project focuses on hospital bed occupancy data for COVID-19, Influenza, and RSV, as reported in the [Ontario Respiratory Virus Tool](https://www.publichealthontario.ca/en/Data-and-Analysis/Infectious-Disease/Respiratory-Virus-Tool).
 This data serves as the target ("gold standard") for hospital forecasts.
 Further details can be found in the [target-data folder README](../target-data/README.md).

+ Teams are encouraged to submit predictions for all forecast horizons, but it is not mandatory to cover every time period or location.
+Similarly, while teams are encouraged to forecast for all three targets, submitting predictions for all of them is not required.
+Predictions for the previous week's hospital admissions (horizon -1) are optional and will not be scored in summary evaluations but may assist with calibration.

 ## Data Formatting

 Automatic checks validate the filename and contents of forecast files to ensure compatibility with visualization and ensemble forecasting.